 Yes.
-Employers may require notice of the use of leave after the first workday (or portion thereof) that an employee receives paid sick time under the act.
+Employers may require notice of the use of leave after the first workday (or portion thereof), or as soon as practicable, that an employee receives paid sick time under the act.

 Can employers deny emergency paid sick leave if they gave an employee paid leave for a reason identified in the Emergency Paid Sick Leave Act prior to the Act going into effect?

 No. The Emergency Paid Sick Leave Act imposes a new leave requirement on employers effective April 1, 2020.
 Employers must provide emergency paid sick leave in addition to any leave already provided.

 What are employers’ notice requirements under the FFCRA?

 Each covered employer must post a notice of FFCRA requirements in a conspicuous place on its premises.
 The DOL has developed a poster available here.
 An employer may also satisfy this requirement by emailing, directly mailing this notice to employees, or posting this notice on an employee information internal or external website.
 Additional guidance from the DOL on notice requirements is available here.